The Department of Atmospheric Sciences offers a Combined Bachelor’s and Master’s (BAM) pathway degree which can be completed in 5 years.

 Students may choose to complete the BAM degree in either Plan A (with thesis) or Plan B (without thesis) options.
 Sample 5-year plans can be found here.

-Students admitted in the BAM pathway need to adhere to the requirements for both the BS and MS degree as described in Undergraduate Program Details and Information for Prospective Graduate Students, and can double-count 7 credits as described in the 5-year plan.
+Students admitted in the BAM pathway need to adhere to the requirements for both the BS and MS degree as described in Undergraduate Program Overview and Graduate Program Overview, and can double-count 7 credits as described in the 5-year plan.

 Students currently in their Junior year can apply for early admission to the MS program.